GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 ## Levels and residency

-Levels are numbered from the innermost out.
-This keeps layout keys stable when a structure node pushes a level (nothing renumbers) and matches how indices are already numbered.
+Layout keys carry a level, and levels are numbered from the innermost out, which keeps them stable when a structure node pushes a level (nothing renumbers) and matches how indices are already numbered.
+Only level 0 is populated today: the packed-record tier is flat, so the binding rules below and the residency analysis that follows them are the intended design rather than the implemented one.
+The level in the key is what leaves room for both.

 The binding rules are:

 - A read binds to the top level of the input wire it is destructured from at the node's chain position; a write binds to the top level of